Why Cancer Treatment Research Is Critical to Progress against the Disease

 Drug Discovery and Development

-NCI’s Developmental Therapeutics Program (DTP), which is also part of DCTD, has a repository of more than 400,000 drugs that have gone through some kind of screening process.
+NCI’s Developmental Therapeutics Program (DTP), which is also part of DCTD, has a repository of more than 400,000 compounds that have gone through some kind of screening process.
 About 80,000 compounds have been screened since 1990.
 DTP participates in all stages of preclinical drug discovery and development.

-A drug is first screened against a variety of human tumor cell lines, growing in tissue culture dishes, to test its ability to prevent the growth of specific kinds of cancer cells.
+A compound is first screened against a variety of human tumor cell lines, growing in tissue culture dishes, to test its ability to prevent the growth of specific kinds of cancer cells.
 If the drug shows some evidence of anticancer activity, extensive testing in animals will determine whether it is effective enough for testing in humans.

 NCI’s Center for Advanced Preclinical Research (CAPR), a component of NCI’s Center for Cancer Research (CCR), conducts comprehensive preclinical testing of early-stage candidate drugs.
 Candidate compounds are assessed for antitumor efficacy and selectivity in genetically engineered animal models.
 Other projects at CAPR include the development of imaging technologies to monitor disease and treatment.

-Of all the drugs screened by NCI, about 40 percent come from industry, and the rest primarily come from academic collaborators.
+Of all the compounds screened by NCI, about 40 percent come from industry, and the rest primarily come from academic collaborators.
 Another source of novel compounds is the Natural Products Branch, a part of the DCTD DTP that collaborates with agencies throughout the world to collect thousands of plant and marine organisms to screen for potential anticancer compounds.

 To expedite drug discovery, NCI provides sample sets of more than 140,000 synthetic chemicals, 80,000 natural products extracted from plants and marine organisms, and other biological materials to investigators who might have discovered potential cancer-associated molecular targets.